 Order flow, inventory synchronization, API, order routing, bundles and kits

-Having raised over $490M in venture funding since their founding in 2017, Deliverr is an undisputed technology-forward fulfillment leader.
+Deliverr, acquired by Flexport in 2023, is an undisputed technology-forward fulfillment leader.
 Their proprietary machine learning algorithms and intelligent nationwide warehouse network optimize inventory allocation and shipping methods so sellers can increase sales, maximize return on ad spend, and offer 2-day and next-day shipping.

 Sellers can create a Deliverr account, send inventory into the Deliverr network, and start offering 2-day and next day delivery in as little as one week.